VeinsOfTheEarth/rabpro/.github/ISSUE_TEMPLATE/data-request.md

 ---

-## description
+## Description

 This will be added to the GEE upload, so please be as descriptive as possible.
 Version information if applicable!

-## source
+## Source

 Location of the data (url, ftp, etc.)
 Date of download

-## units
+## Units

 Describe the data's units.

-## other metadata
+## Other metadata

 Time periods, etc.

-## location
+## Location

 If you've already downloaded the data, where did you store it so we can access and upload?

 -----